-Due to its popularity, Tram 28 often offers only standing room most of the day, and conductors often skip stops when there is no more space for additional passengers.
+Due to its popularity, Tram 28 often offers only standing room most of the day.

-Likewise, lines at the tram departure points – particularly at Praça Martin Moniz – can take an hour or more, particularly in the busy cruise-ship season (see image above).
+Likewise, queues at the tram departure points – particularly at Praça Martin Moniz – can take an hour or more, particularly in the busy cruise-ship season (see image above).

-Here are a few tips to help you avoid the crowds.
+Here are a few tips to help you avoid crowds.